You need a compatible model and Facebook

 Once you take the Portrait Photo, close your camera and open Facebook.

 - Tap on “What’s on your mind?” at the top of your News Feed.
 If you’re in a group or on a page, tap “Write something…”

 - After this, tap Photo/Video.
 Alternatively, you can just tap Photo underneath the “What’s on your mind?” field.

 - Once you tap Photo, tap Camera Roll at the top of the screen and select the Portrait folder.
 Choose the photo you want to upload.
 Once you do, there will be an option to Make 3D at the top-left corner of the photo.
 If you do not see this option, your photo isn’t eligible.

 - Tap Make 3D.
 It will take a few seconds, but your photo will then appear on screen in all of its three-dimensional glory.

 - Tap Post and voila: it’s on your Newsfeed.

-There isn’t much to posting one of these pictures, but they can be a lot of fun to do and lend a bit more pop to an otherwise normal photo.
+It isn’t hard to post one of these pictures, but they can be a lot of fun to do and lend a bit more “pop” to an otherwise normal photo.